Wild Nothing

 Wild Nothing is the indie rock project of American multi-instrumentalist Jack Tatum, formed in 2009 in Blacksburg, Virginia.
 In the recording studio, Tatum writes, records and performs the project's music.
-As a touring act, Wild Nothing performs as a full band, featuring longtime bass guitarist Jeff Haley, guitarist Christoph Hochheim, drummer Victor Donahue and keyboardist Lou Rebecca.
+As a touring act, Wild Nothing performs as a full band.
+The current lineup features longtime bass guitarist Jeff Haley, guitarist Christoph Hochheim, keyboardist Lou Rebecca, and rotating live/touring drummers.

-To date, Wild Nothing has released five studio albums: Gemini (2010), Nocturne (2012), Life of Pause (2016), Indigo (2018) and Hold (2023), as well as three EPs: Golden Haze (2010), Empty Estate (2013) and Laughing Gas (2020).
+To date, Wild Nothing has released five studio albums: Gemini (2010), Nocturne (2012), Life of Pause (2016), Indigo (2018) and Hold (2023), as well as four EPs: Evertide (2010), Golden Haze (2010), Empty Estate (2013) and Laughing Gas (2020).

 Tatum has also production and writing credits on songs such as Japanese Breakfast's "Be Sweet" and Molly Burch's Emotion.

 History

+Gemini & Golden Haze EP (2009–2011)

 Jack Alexander Tatum (born June 10, 1988) previously played in bands Jack and the Whale and FACEPAINT in the college town of Blacksburg.
 He began recording under the name Wild Nothing in the summer of 2009.
 Emerging at a time when a handful of C86-esque groups were in vogue, Tatum's demos garnered attention in indie music circles with a cover of Kate Bush's "Cloudbusting".
 Tatum signed with the Captured Tracks record label after the success of these demos, and began touring with Haley, Goodman and drummer Max Brooks.

-Wild Nothing's first single, "Summer Holiday," was released on Captured Tracks in 2009, followed by "Cloudbusting."
-The band's debut full-length, Gemini, was released in the spring of 2010.
+Wild Nothing's first single, "Summer Holiday", was released on Captured Tracks in 2009, followed by "Cloudbusting."
+The band's debut album, Gemini, was released on May 25, 2010.
 Gemini was ranked the 49th best album of 2010 by Pitchfork and 36th best album of 2010 by Amazon music editors.
 Blogcritics wrote, "While I wasn't totally convinced with Gemini as a whole, I adored it in chunks".

-Follow-up EP Golden Haze was released in October 2010.
+A follow-up EP, Golden Haze, was released on October 12, 2010.

+Nocturne & Empty Estate EP (2012–2013)

 Wild Nothing released their second album, Nocturne, on August 28, 2012, via Captured Tracks.
 The album was well received critically and commercially, debuting at No. 1 on both the Billboard New Artist and Alternative New Artist charts, receiving "Best New Music" from Pitchfork, and receiving top slots on the year-end lists of Under the Radar and iTunes Alternative.

-Wild Nothing's next EP, Empty Estate, was released on May 14, 2013.
+Wild Nothing's third EP, Empty Estate, was released on May 14, 2013.

+Life of Pause (2014–2016)

 On October 7, 2014, Wild Nothing announced the production of their third studio album.
 On January 6, 2015, Tatum announced that he was en route to Stockholm to begin recording.

-In the same year, they were featured in the shoegazing documentary, Beautiful Noise.
+In the same year, they were featured in the shoegaze documentary, Beautiful Noise.

 On November 24, 2015, Wild Nothing announced their third studio album, Life of Pause, would be released on February 19, 2016, on Captured Tracks.
-A double-sided single, "To Know You"/"TV Queen", was released the same day, with accompanying music videos for both tracks.
+A double-sided single, "To Know You" / "TV Queen", was released the same day, with accompanying music videos for both tracks.